-Biosensor: Analytical device comprising a biological recognition element (e.g. enzyme, receptor, DNA, antibody, or microorganism) in intimate contact with an electrochemical, optical, thermal, or acoustic signal transducer that together permit analyses of chemical properties or quantities.
+Biosensor: The analytical device comprising a biological recognition element (e.g. enzyme, receptor, DNA, antibody, or microorganism) in intimate contact with an electrochemical, optical, thermal, or acoustic signal transducer that together permits analyses of chemical properties or quantities.
 Shows potential development in some areas, including environmental monitoring.

 Biosphere: The zone at and adjacent to the earth's surface where all life exists; all living organisms of the earth.